nspcc-dev/fs-neo-org/content/network.en.md

   {{<section_column image="/images/pages/governance_1.png">}}
     <p>Inner Ring nodes are connected to Neo Blockchain.
 They are constantly monitoring events coming from the blockchain to synchronize their state and the state of NeoFS smart contract that manages users' money deposits and information about Inner Ring nodes themselves.</p>

     <p>Since the Inner Ring is a critical infrastructure part, not every node may get this role.
-The node willing to join the Inner Ring should be registered in NeoFS smart contract in Neo Blockchain and pay some security deposit that is lost in case of the node starts to behave badly.</p>
+The node willing to join the Inner Ring should be registered in NeoFS smart contract in Neo Blockchain and pay some security deposit that is lost in case node starts to behave badly.</p>

     <p>In addition, in the same way as Neo consensus nodes, NeoFS Inner Ring nodes try to achieve maximal possible geographical, political and network decentralization.</p>
   {{</section_column>}}

-  <p>The main use case for NeoFS is DApps's data storage and content distribution.
-Nowadays most DApps do not store their assets in a decentralized fashion that makes them not really distributed applications.
-In NeoFS, DApps can upload content and distribute it to clients via protocol gates using standard HTTPS protocol or, for example, using NeoFS API from mobile application.</p>
+  <p>The main use case for NeoFS is dApps's data storage and content distribution.
+Nowadays most dApps do not store their assets in decentralized fashion that makes them not really distributed applications.
+In NeoFS, dApps can upload content and distribute it to clients via protocol gates using standard HTTPS protocol or, for example, using NeoFS API from mobile application.</p>

   <p>dApps can access NeoFS directly from smart contract code.
 For instance, dApp's smart contract can query some data from NeoFS (with JSONPath filtering) and have some logic depending on this data.
 Storing data off-chain is significantly cheaper and easier to deliver to client.</p>
 {{</section>}}